hamidrgh/EnsembleTools/source/demo.rst

 Demo
 ==============================================

-The present software has been designed to facilitate the study and analysis of intrinsically disordered proteins (IDPs), a critical area of research within molecular biology.
-These proteins, known for their dynamic and highly variable structure, play a fundamental role in various biological processes and serve as the basis for many diseases.
+We designed the IDPET Python package to facilitate the study and analysis of conformational ensembles of intrinsically disordered proteins.
+These proteins, known for their dynamic and highly variable structures, play a fundamental role in various biological processes.

-To address the complexity of IDP structures, the software implements advanced functions for generating graphs that illustrate structures at both the global and local levels.
-This approach allows for the exploration of both the general configuration of IDPs and interactions and structures at smaller scales, thus providing a comprehensive and detailed view of their structures.

-Furthermore, to effectively manage the large volumes of data associated with these proteins, the software integrates dimensionality reduction analysis.
-These methods are essential for reducing data size without compromising the contained information, thereby making the analysis more efficient and manageable.
-Through the application of advanced techniques for dimensionality reduction, the software enables focusing on significant patterns and characteristics of IDP structures, thereby facilitating interpretation and analysis of the results.
+Here, we highlight four different types of analyses that can be performed using IDPET.